YOU AIN'T SEEN NOTHING YET

 Many in the West probably do not know that in the Sunni Muslim World, many are flagging the events in Iraq as a war of liberation and playing down the role of ISIS.
 To some extent, this is probably true because ISIS is following the same Syria strategy in Iraq.
 There is quite a bit of anger amongst Iraqi Sunnis against Maliki, and ISIS is using this dissent in order to serve its own agenda; just like it did in Syria.
 It will initially sponsor the public anger and use it to gain popularity and support, and then once this has been achieved, ISIS will turn against the people who supported it.

-The Sunni/Shiite divide is a huge dormant demon that many activists, especially some well-intentioned Western activists, have absolutely no idea at all about .
+1. Jordan is being threatened, and Israel made subtle comments that it will help Jordan.
+The Sunni/Shiite divide is a huge dormant demon that many activists, especially some well-intentioned Western activists, have absolutely no idea at all about.

 But again, you ain’t seen nothing yet.
 This can get a lot worse, especially that the conflict has now reached the soil of Iraq.